jean997/causeSims/README.md

 ## Generate a data set

-We are using some LD data that can be downloaded [here.](https://zenodo.org/record/3235780) The data consist of a data frame with snp information.
+We are using some LD data that can be downloaded [here.](https://zenodo.org/record/3235780) We recomend putting these files in a directory called `data`.
+This will make it easy to run this example and also to run more simulations using the DSC file in this repository.
+The data consist of a data frame with snp information.
 This data frame has at least these three columns

 + AF allele frequency